landoskape/dominoes/docs/pointerArchitectureComparison.md

 The right panel shows the testing performance, after returning held-out dominoes to the input data and averaging across 100 epochs for all 5 networks of each architecture.
+The horizontal bar indicates the average and the vertical line indicates the minimum and maximum performance for each network type.
 All new architectures except for the "Dot No Layer Norm" (DotNoLN) perform better than the standard pointer layer.
 Additionally, the variance in test performance is lower for the new architectures, especially for the two networks that use multi-context attention (PointerAttention and PointerTransformer).

 Note: the DotNoLN networks learn fastest, see the training inset, however,